ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-28/ex_28-tecfricstir.rst

 **The Zhu and Chao Thermomechanical Model**

-The model used in this example is a simplified version of the thermomechanical model developed by Zhu and Chao for FSW with 304L stainless steel.
-Zhu and Chao presented nonlinear thermal and thermomechanical simulations using the finite element analysis code WELDSIM.
+The model used in this example is a simplified version of the thermomechanical model developed by Zhu and Chao for FSW with 304L stainless steel [Zhu2004]_.
+Zhu and Chao presented nonlinear thermal and thermomechanical simulations using the finite element analysis code `WELDSIM`.
 They initially formulated a heat-transfer problem using a moving heat source, and later used the transient temperature outputs from the thermal analysis to determine residual stresses in the welded plates via a 3-D elastoplastic thermomechanical simulation.

-A direct coupled-field analysis is performed on a reduced-scale version of the Zhu and Chao model.
+A direct coupled-field analysis is performed on a reduced-scale version of the Zhu and Chao model [Zhu2004]_.
 Also, rather than using a moving heat source as in the reference model, a rotating and moving tool is used for a more realistic simulation.